lschoe/mpyc/README.md

 `pip install cryptography` (alternatively, run `pip install pyOpenSSL`, which will also install the `cryptography` package).

 5. To use the [Jupyter](https://jupyter.org/) notebooks `demos\*.ipynb`, you need to have Jupyter installed, e.g., using `pip install jupyter`.
-The latest version of Jupyter will come with IPython 7.x, which supports top-level `await`.
-For example, instead of `mpc.run(mpc.start())` one can now simply write `await mpc.start()` anywhere in a notebook cell, even outside a coroutine.
+An interesting feature of Jupyter is the support of top-level `await`.
+For example, instead of `mpc.run(mpc.start())` you can simply use `await mpc.start()` anywhere in a notebook cell, even outside a coroutine.

-6. For Python 3.8+, you also get top-level `await` by running `python -m asyncio` to launch a natively async REPL.
+6. For Python, you also get top-level `await` by running `python -m asyncio` to launch a natively async REPL.
 By running `python -m mpyc` instead you even get this REPL with the MPyC runtime preloaded!

 Copyright &copy; 2018-2022 Berry Schoenmakers